angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 potential for a lot of delay on reaching that combo turn, especially if being placed under pressure.
 The piles themselves can be adapted, using the free cyclers, to try and become as mana efficient as possible.
-This is especially good when knowing you don't face removal as often the Oracle itself is not
+This is especially good when knowing you don't face removal as often the oracle itself is not
 taxed:

 :::row{variant=PILE}